-Gabriella Meyers, a K-12 instructional technology consultant in Utica Community Schools, says brain-training products are not in use in that district, the second largest in the state.
-But she's quick to point out that teachers do incorporate methods and strategies in the classroom that build working memory.
+Gabriella Meyers, previously employed as a K-12 instructional technology consultant in Utica Community Schools, says brain-training products are not in use in that district, the second largest in the state.
+But she’s quick to point out that teachers do incorporate methods and strategies in the classroom that build working memory.

 “For years, teachers have been using techniques that help build a student’s brain, but we don’t typically go searching for a one-stop game that trains intelligence.
 We look for good math games or reading games, but not one game that covers everything.”

 In the classroom, Meyers explains that teachers are looking for a students’ level of engagement with the material as a way to show they’re learning, not analyzing a student’s intelligence.